Magical holiday seasons don’t just happen.

-Here are 5 Words for an Abundant Holiday Season:
+Here are my 5 Guideposts for a Magical Holiday Season:

 1. GIVING.
 Much like the whole 80-20 rule of marketing, we can spend the majority of our time thinking of others this season.
 Other children who don’t have a joyful family to hug and hold them tight.
 And other people who won’t have a family meal to gather around on Christmas Day.
 Give the gift of time to someone who values it.
 Give a gift of a note of appreciation.
 Give a dish of cookies.